-How much does an Entry Reporter make in the United States?
-The average Entry Reporter salary in the United States is $36,000 as of May 31, 2019, but the range typically falls between $29,600 and $46,400.
+How much does a Entry Reporter make in the United States?
+The average Entry Reporter salary in the United States is $36,800 as of May 28, 2020, but the range typically falls between $30,200 and $47,400.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.

 Includes base and annual incentives

 These charts show the average base salary (core compensation), as well as the average total cash compensation for the job of Entry Reporter in the United States.
 The base salary for Entry Reporter ranges from $30,200 to $47,400 with the average base salary of $36,800.
 The total cash compensation, which includes base, and annual incentives, can vary anywhere from $30,400 to $47,700 with the average total cash compensation of $37,000.